hazelcast/hazelcast/docs/design/sql/05-ddl.md

 **column_name**

-The name of a column in the table.
+The name of the column in the table.

 **data_type**